Page Refresh AI/Tutorial Pages

 Content Decay Signs

-Use this to decide whether a tutorial has lost freshness, usefulness, or ranking support.
+Use this to decide whether a tutorial has lost freshness, usefulness, or enough support from related pages.

 How Often Should You Audit Your Content?